seungjeh39/Traffic-Light-Control-System/README.md

 # Traffic-Light-Control-System
-Implementation of traffic light control system using Raspberry Pi
+Implementation of traffic light control system using Raspberry Pi (Polling & Interrupt method)

 1. When the button has not been pressed, traffic light 1 stays red and traffic light 2 stays green.